New York City Is About to Get an Injection of Tidal Power. Is This Time Different?

 In 2006, Verdant Power claimed to be the first company in the world to connect a tidal turbine array to the grid.
 It mounted six fourth-generation turbines on monopiles for a couple of years in New York's East River, carrying out environmental testing and improving the spacing of machines in the array.

-The time since then has mostly been about taking the turbine design through various technology readiness levels, Taylor said.
+The time since has been mostly about progressing the turbine design through various technology readiness levels, Taylor said.

 Verdant Power believes its current half-size, fifth-generation model is almost at a technology readiness level of 9, which equates to "proven in an operational environment."
 The period of “2007 to 2019 was our 12 years,” said Taylor.